-Yes.
+Yes!
 She must have had a physical examination within 24 months of attendance.
-Health Forms can be downloaded from our website by logging into your Ultra Camp account.
+Health Forms can be downloaded from our website by logging into your Ultra Camp account or emailing Marley/Rachel.
 The signed forms must be completed by June 1st.
 Please be sure the forms are completely filled out, including date of last tetanus shot and the Parents' Authorization section.
 Please be sure to sign the Parent's Authorization section.
 This allows us to treat your daughter in a medical emergency.
 Parents will be notified if campers need to see a physician while at camp.
+There are two health forms: the Health Exam form is the physical filled in by the camper's physician (we can also accept copies of school health forms as long as they are dated within 24 months of attendance at camp).
+The Health History form is filled in within UltraCamp by the parent/guardian.